Statuses in Latin with translation. Quotes in Latin with translation

 Amantes - amentes - lovers - crazy

-Amantium irae amoris integratio - quarrels of lovers - renewal of love
+Amantium irae amoris integratio - lovers' quarrels - renewal of love

-Amata nobis quantum amabitur nulla - beloved by us, like no other will be loved
+Amata nobis quantum amabitur nulla - beloved by us, like no other will be beloved

-Amicitia semper prodest, amor et nocet - friendship is always useful, but love can also harm
+Amicitia semper prodest, amor et nocet - friendship is always useful, but love can do harm

 Amicus cogoscitur amore, more, ore, re - a friend is recognized by love, disposition, speech, deed